Home

 The Kissing Technique is a fun way to combine two or more images to create beautiful effects for your cards or other paper craft projects.

-I'll talk about making a card here but you can adapt this idea for use on paper or stampable surfaces anywhere!
-Try it on your scrapbook pages to make special embellishments and borders (Note: be sure to use archival, acid free ink in your scrapbooks, especially if you are using the ink near your photos so the chemicals in the ink do not harm your photos)
+You can adapt this idea for use on paper or stampable surfaces anywhere.
+Try it on your scrapbook pages to make special embellishments and borders (Note: be sure to use archival, acid free ink in your scrapbooks, especially if you are using the ink near your photos so the chemicals in the ink do not harm your photos).
+Try it on 3d projects such as boxes, bags and handmade gift wrap.

 You will need:

-• One solid shaped plus one line stamp (such as a rectangle and a flower image, for example)
+• One solid shaped stamp plus one line stamp (such as a rectangle for your solid and a flower image for your line stamp).
+I chose the What's Your Type stamp set (retired) to show you how

-• A stamp-a-ma-jig can help here to get your images lined up on your project where you want them (see the Papercraft Tools page for how to use this)
+• A stamp-a-ma-jig or Stamparatus can help here to get your images lined up on your project where you want them

 What to do:

 • Choose your mounting paper.
-Now ink up the solid shaped stamp
+Now ink up the solid shaped stamp, such as the circle I used in my demonstration.

-• Now you can press your image on to the mounting paper, using the stamp-a-ma-jig if you like to line it up
+• Now you can press your solid, kissed image on to the mounting paper, using the stamp-a-ma-jig or Stamparatus if you like to line it up

 • Trim, mount and use your image to finish your card